Why are Custom Templates Useful?

 Launching Templates from the Project Overview Page

-Select the InDesign button from the top-left of your screen.
+Select the InDesign button from the top-right of your screen.
 You may have multiple template options available in your system.
-Click 'Download' next to the relevant template option.
+Click the relevant template option, and then 'Generate Document'.

 Launching Templates from the Project Portfolio Page

 The Project Portfolio enables you to generate documents for multiple Projects at the same time.
 To do so, use the faceted search to create a selection of Projects.
 Then select the InDesign icon to the right of your screen and choose the relevant template option.